Matthew-Mosior/fasta-region-inspector/README.md

 ### Note
 The above data can typically be easily grepped/programmed for from the output of a bioinformatics pipeline run, such as the [alignment_exome.cwl](https://github.com/genome/analysis-workflows/blob/master/definitions/pipelines/alignment_exome.cwl).

-You can also start from a VEP-annotated variant file (https://useast.ensembl.org/info/docs/tools/vep/index.html), which can typically be created once you have run an aligner/variant caller (see above).
+You can also start from a [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html)-annotated variant file, which can typically be created once you have run an aligner/variant caller (see above).

 ## Building the project
 This software was developed on a M1 mac.
 It has not been tested on other operating systems or chipsets, but should run perfectly fine on any compatible platform.